-The MD 10A - Water Operations & Maintenance fund is used to account for all financial resources of the District relating to water services provided to the residential and commercial improved units of the District.
-Water rates were last set on October 12, 2010 by Board Resolution and the billed water rates are used to finance water operations and maintenance activity.
+• The MD 46 - Water Operations & Maintenance fund is used to account for all financial resources of the District relating to water services provided to the residential development of the District.

 Governmental Fund Financial Statements

 Governmental fund financial statements include a Balance Sheet and a Statement of Revenues, Expenditures, and Change in Fund Balance.
 An accompanying schedule is presented to reconcile and explain the differences in fund balance as presented in these statements to the net position presented in the government-wide financial statements.